-The term 'Capital Markets' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Capital Markets' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Capital markets refer to those marketplaces for the sales and purchase of both debt and equity financial issues.
 These markets move investments and savings back and forth between capital suppliers like institutional and retail investors to capital users.
 These are individual entrepreneurs, businesses and corporations, and governmental agencies.
 Economies do not function efficiently or successfully without such liquid markets of capital.
 This is because capital is a crucial component for producing economic output.

 There are two types of such capital markets.
 These include the primary markets and secondary markets.
 In the primary markets, investors buy and sell new bond and stock instruments.
 Secondary markets are the ones that trade already existing securities.
 The two financial instruments categories are equities and debt securities.
 The equities are typically called stocks.
 The debt securities are usually called bonds.
 Such markets revolve around the selling of bonds and stocks for longer and medium term durations, typically of at least a year.

 These capital markets in the United States function under the auspices of the Securities and Exchange Commission.
 In other nations, they operate under different financial regulators.
 In general, such markets tend to cluster in the several important financial centers of the globe.
 The greatest of these are London, New York City, Hong Kong, and Singapore.
 Despite the fact that the markets lie in these principal city centers, the majority of their trades happen via sophisticated electronic and computer trading systems.
 While members of the public can access some such capital centers in person, the other ones remain highly secured and regulated.